pastagang/pastagang/paper/readme.md

 pastagang is a phenomenon where various live coders use a single collaborative environment as their live coding tool of choice.
 Whether they're practising at home, performing at an algorave, facilitating a workshop, or jamming at a meetup, a live coder might decide to do it in a shared space.
 Because everyone uses the same shared room, often people meet in that room and jam together.
+There is no inclusion ritual, nor is there a high barrier of entry.
+Whenever someone joins the jam, they are now part of pastagang.
+But there is also no list of pastagangers, nor is there a set list of organizers.

 <br>